saucelabs/sauce-docs/docs/error-reporting/project-setup/symbol-servers.md

 ## Feature Overview

-Customers on our Enterprise plan can manage whitelists and blacklists for the default public symbol servers, and can add their own private symbol servers to simplify configuration and speed up debugging time by making sure every callstack is human readable.
+Customers on our Enterprise plan can manage allowlists and blocklists for the default public symbol servers, and can add their own private symbol servers to simplify configuration and speed up debugging time by making sure every callstack is human readable.
 Specific features we will review in this guide include:

-- View statistics and information about default public symbol servers configured by Backtrace, and manage whitelist / blacklists for them.
+- View statistics and information about default public symbol servers configured by Backtrace, and manage allowlist / blocklists for them.
 - Add one or more private symbol servers for use by your project.
   -View statistics and usage of your private symbol servers.
-- Manage whitelists and blacklists.
+- Manage allowlists and blocklists.
 - View skipped lists and log files to better diagnose issues with symbol retrieval and conversion.

 ## Feature Details